swcarpentry/managing-research-software-projects/all.md

 The obvious implication is that time invested in up-front design can pay off many-fold if it prevents mistakes being made in the first place.
-It isn't always possible to do—people may not know what they want until they see something running, or tools may change so quickly that anything we design today will be obsolete by the time it's implemented—but very few programmers have ever said, "I wish I'd spent *less* time thinking about this before I started coding."
+It isn't always possible to do-people may not know what they want until they see something running, or tools may change so quickly that anything we design today will be obsolete by the time it's implemented-but very few programmers have ever said, "I wish I'd spent *less* time thinking about this before I started coding."